Hey Kids (Start Here)

 But she doesn’t.

-She raises her controller in victory while Newt tips his head back, theatrically clutches his chest, and sprawls mostly on top of his former colleague, cracking his head against Dr. Gottlieb’s tablet in the process.
-Raleigh reaches across her lap to give Newt a commiserating thigh clap while Mako declares, “nail art for all,” and Dr. Gottlieb tries to determine whether Newt is bleeding.
+She raises her controller in victory.
+Newt tips his head back, theatrically clutches his chest, and sprawls on top of his former colleague, cracking his head against Dr. Gottlieb’s tablet in the process.
+Raleigh reaches across her lap to give Newt a commiserating thigh clap while Mako declares, “Nail art for all!” and Dr. Gottlieb tries to see whether Newt is bleeding.

 She had a family and she lost them.

-She made a family and she will try not to lose them.
+She made a new family, and she’ll try not to lose them.

 Families change.
 They grow and shrink as people live and die and leave and join.